How to make Word documents accessible

 - Navigate to the 'Styles' gallery sub-menu.

 - Find and select the heading style that matches your heading level.
-For example, format heading level 1 using the 'Heading 1' style.
+For example, format your main document title using the 'Heading 1' style.

 When choosing headings for your content, we recommend you: